What is a Discretionary Bonus?

 - Has become a regular practise over time and is reasonably expected to continue by employees

 - Employees have been subjected to it on a consistent basis.

-The following should be included in an employer's discretionary bonus plan:
+The following should be included in an employer's discretionary calculation bonus plan:

 Keep the bonus plan as simple and straightforward as possible.
-Employees should understand why they are receiving discretionary bonuses, and management should understand when and how to apply them.
+Employees should understand why they are receiving discretionary pay, and management should understand when and how to apply them.